Nobel Prize Summit

 Who will be speaking?

-The summit will convene Nobel Prize laureates in addition to other leading scientists with thought leaders, policy makers, business leaders and young people online to explore solutions and break down barriers.
+The summit will convene Nobel Prize laureates in addition to other leading scientists with thought leaders, policy makers, business leaders and young people online and in-person to explore solutions.

 What does the programme look like?

 Register now for free to participate in the programme.
 You can also watch the Forum of Experts online and register separately to take part in the Solution Sessions being hosted by our partners.